KaviV23/CityWatch/README.md

 http://localhost:41062/www/CityWatch/home.php

 ## 🛠️ Manual Installation
 To try out the website for yourself, you will need to install [XAMPP](https://www.apachefriends.org/) on your system.
-Then, place this CityWatch repository into XAMPP's htdocs folder.
+Then, place [this](https://github.com/KaviV23/CityWatch/) repository into XAMPP's htdocs folder.
 For example:

 If XAMPP is installed at `C:\xampp`:
 >C:\xampp\htdocs\CityWatch\

-Then, open up XAMPP and start up the Apache and MySQL service.\
+Then, open up XAMPP and start up the Apache and MySQL service.
-When running this project for the first time, you will need to import the [`CityWatch-database.sql`](/CityWatch-database.sql) database file provided in this Git repository into phpMyAdmin which can be accessed by entering http://127.0.0.1/phpmyadmin/ into your browsers URL bar.
+When running this project for the first time, you will need to first create a new database named ```CityWatch``` and import [`CityWatch-database.sql`](/CityWatch-database.sql) into it through [phpMyAdmin](http://127.0.0.1/phpmyadmin/) (make sure MySQL is running).

-Finally, you will be able to access the website at http://127.0.0.1/CityWatch/
+Finally, you will be able to access the website at http://127.0.0.1/CityWatch/home.php

 ## 🔑 Admin Account
 To use the admin features, log in with the admin account: